SkeldJS/Hindenburg/pages/Plugins/api/server-broadcast.md

 A common way of conveying information to players is through the chat box - specifically, broadcasting messages sent by the server (or sent only to a single player), where you can choose the cosmetics of the player.

-> See {@page Chat Commands} for examples on how to respond to chat commands
+> See {@page ./chat-commands.md} for examples on how to respond to chat commands

 ## Send chat message
 You can use the {@link BaseRoom.sendChat} method for various